zk-bankai/soulforge/applications/vimz.md

   ### Total Costs: (6,000 + 7,000 = 13,000 USDC)

+## [Demo] Details

+To fully showcase the practicallity of the proposal, we plan to provide an on-chan Demo that has following phases:
+- **[setup phase]**: A spesific set of smart contracts will be deployed that can verify image manipulations through VIMz proofs.
+- **[Challenge submission]**: any entity/user can post an image of their choice on the smart contract interface as a challenge to be specidifically edited as the challenger described, and then locks a certain amount of ETH or an ERC20  token as the reward.
+The original image can also be submitted as a blob in case it is large.
+- **[Off-chain proving]**: A user locally edits the image as specified, and then create a zk proof of the image manipulation using VIMz.
+- **[On-chain claim]**: They send a proof of the image manipulation and the resulting edited image and collect their rewards directly from the smart contract.

+**[Future Work]:** In future, after series of careful redesigns and gas optimizations done on the deployed contracts, a more involved version will allow users to send multiple specific and more precise challenges on-chain (edit an image in X, Y and Z ways), which can then be proven later on!

 ## [Section 6] Extended Scope

  **Future Plans:** We plan to go big enough to make VIMz an standard as a trustless alternative of the C2PA initiative.
 So, after successfully porting the VIMz to a mainstream EVM, we will starting approaching art and photography marketplaces along with news industry to integrate VIMz with their infrastructure.
 Finally, we plan to launch the first ever authentic trustless media marketplace on the ecosystem.